Seddiki101/interactive-website/README.md

 # interactive-website
-This website is made for a company that provide various services and sell different products
+This is a website that manages manages customers / products / services